grpc/proposal/L58-python-async-api.md

 If the gRPC Python has multiple implementation for a single interface, the use of the design pattern provides productivity in unifying their behavior.
-However, almost non interfaces has second implementation, even if they do, they are depends directly on our concrete implementation, which should be considered as inheritance than "implements".
+However, almost non interfaces has second implementation, even if they do, they are depends directly on our concrete implementation, which should better using inheritance or composition than interfaces.

 Also, in the past, dependents of gRPC Python have observed several failure caused by the interface.
 The interface constraints our ability to add